konsoletyper/teavm-site/_docs/flavour/components-advanced-topics.md

 Second, names can be finished by `*` character, which means that given element or attribute name may be followed by any character sequence.

-To get the actual name of element or attribute used to bind component to DOM, create a method which takes single `String` parameter and mark it with `@BindElementName`.
+To get the actual name of the DOM element or attribute bound to the component, create a method which takes single `String` parameter and mark it with `@BindElementName`.
 Example: